 Step 1.
 Accomplish Your Undergraduate Degree in Medicine

-In the United States, medicine is a graduate degree, requiring aspiring students to first complete a four-year undergraduate program of their choice.
-Meanwhile, the United Kingdom offers medicine at the undergraduate level.
+In the United States, medicine is generally a graduate degree, requiring aspiring students to first complete a four-year undergraduate program.
+In the United Kingdom, medicine is commonly offered as a standard undergraduate-entry degree, although graduate-entry routes are also available.

 Step 2.
 Fast-forward to Your Graduate Studies in Medicine

-Similar to entry medicine degrees, a graduate medical program also consists of theoretical concepts and applied training in hospital wards.
+Similar to standard-entry medicine degrees, a graduate-entry medical program includes theoretical learning, clinical skills, and applied training in hospitals and other healthcare settings.

 Step 3.
 Earn Your Degree in Medicine